This Handbook contains everything you need to know about this Secret Compass epic expedition to Gabon.

 I can’t carry 30kg.
 Are there porters?

 There are no porters.
 The expedition team will be self-sufficient throughout the expedition so lots of food etc. is unavoidable.
-You will have to carry your personal kit along with expedition food and a share of cooking equipment, medical kit and comms kit.
+During portages you will have to carry your personal kit along with expedition food and a share of cooking equipment, medical kit and comms kit.
+At the beginning of the expedition pack weights will be up to 30 kg, but this will reduce as the trip progresses.
+During your hike to the bai you will only need to carry supplies and equipment for one night.
 A good way to reduce weight is to pack sensibly, bringing only the bare minimum of personal kit with you and making sure that is lightweight but still suitable for the expedition.
 Secret Compass has a Generic Training Programme with suggestions to train for carrying 25kg for eight hours a day for multiple days.

 Can I arrive a day late?